Demfier/demfier.github.io/_pages/about.md

 My research focuses on multimodal deep learning and generative text modelling, where I explore ways to extract visual and auditory cues to generate better text.
 I am also interested in learning the dynamics of the shared multimodal latent space.

-I am also a Visiting Researcher at ServiceNow Research, collaboration with the Human-Machine Interaction Through Language (HMITL) and the Low Data Learning (LDL) groups.
+I am also a Visiting Researcher at ServiceNow Research, collaborating with the Human-Machine Interaction Through Language (HMITL) and the Low Data Learning (LDL) groups.

 I earned a thesis-based M.Math. degree in Computer Science from the University of Waterloo.